Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Factories.md

 [`Escaped`](@ref) has only one attribute:
-* `names::NTuple{N,Symbol} where N`: the names of variables to be escaped Apprently, a variable should be escaped if its name is in the `names` of an `Escaped`.
+* `names::NTuple{N,Symbol} where N`: the names of variables to be escaped Apparently, a variable should be escaped if its name is in the `names` of an `Escaped`.
 This mechanism suits a factory whose variables should be unescaped by default.

 ### UnEscaped